gavinlyonsrepo/HD44780_LCD_PCF8574/README.md

 2. ESP8266
 3. ESP32
 4. STM32 "blue pill", Can support both I2C ports , Use STM32 example file.
+5. Arduino UNO R4 minima
+6.
 Notes
 ------------------------

 1. "stm32duino" board manager core used in testing STM32 "blue pill"
 2. For description of entry modes , cursor types, custom characters etc [See]( http://dinceraydin.com/lcd/commands.htm)
-3. 16X04 board not tested but should work.
+3. 16X04 board not tested as not available but should work!
 4. I2C Debugging can be turned on by commenting in a define in header file.